ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Candidate Gathering {#gathering}

-* Path Selection: Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties provided by the application, the policies and heuristics of a Transport Services system.
+* Path Selection: Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties provided by the application, and the policies and heuristics of a Transport Services system.

 * Protocol Selection: Protocol Selection represents the act of choosing one or more sets of protocol stacks that are available to use based on the Transport Properties provided by the application, and the heuristics or policies within the Transport Services system.